Lecostarius/STM32L432Nucleo_ePaper/README.md

 8) compile, flash.
 If you flash from a .bin file, the Prog. addr. is 0x08000000.
 I was using the SEGGER J-Flash Lite 6.44b, after changing the standard ST-LINKV2 interface of the Nucleo board to Segger J-Link.
 But I verified that flashing with ST-LINKV2 directly works just the same.

+Kudos to Waveshare for creating a library to control their ePaper that is really easy to adapt to other STM32 microcontrollers!